How CLAT Passage-Based Questions Are Changing Law Entrance Preparation

 Q.1 What are CLAT passage-based questions?

-Q.2 How long are CLAT comprehension passages?
+Q.2 How long are CLAT passages?